Maren Ade

 Maren Ade ([ˈmaːʁən ˈʔaːdə]; born 12 December 1976) is a German film director, screenwriter and producer.
 Ade lives in Berlin, teaching screenwriting at the Film Academy Baden-Württemberg in Ludwigsburg.
 Together with Janine Jackowski and Jonas Dornbach, she runs the production company Komplizen Film.
+She is best known for her film Toni Erdmann, which was nominated for an Academy Award.

 Early life and education

 Ade was born in Karlsruhe, West Germany.
 As a teenager, she directed her first short films.